Aircraft pilot: Unmanned aerial vehicles

 A United States Air Force RPA pilot.

 Unmanned aerial vehicles (UAVs, also known as "drones") operate without a pilot on board and are classed into two categories: autonomous aircraft that operate without active human control during flight and remotely piloted UAVs which are operated remotely by one or more persons.
 The person controlling a remotely piloted UAV may be referred to as its pilot or operator.
 Depending on the sophistication and use of the UAV, pilots/operators of UAVs may require certification or training, but are generally not subject to the licensing/certification requirements of pilots of manned aircraft.
 Some UAV's can be bought online and are not in military use.

 Most jurisdictions have restrictions on the use of UAVs which have greatly limited their use in controlled airspace; UAVs have mostly been limited to military and hobbyist use.
 In the United States, use of UAVs is very limited in controlled airspace (generally, above 400 ft/122m and away from airports), and the FAA prohibits nearly all commercial use.
 Once regulations are made to allow expanded use of UAVs in controlled airspace, there is expected to be a large surge of UAVs in use and, consequently, high demand for pilots/operators of these aircraft.

 Space

-Picture of astronaut going through pilot training exercise.
+An astronaut going through pilot training exercise.

 The general concept of an airplane pilot can be applied to human spaceflight, as well.
 The pilot is the astronaut who directly controls the operation of a spacecraft.
 This term derives directly from the usage of the word "pilot" in aviation, where it is synonymous with "aviator".